Equivariant K-theory of toric orbifolds: GKM theory on retractable toric orbifolds

 We begin this section by recalling the GKM theory from \cite[Section 3]{HHH}.
-We shall then verify that these results can be applied to a divisive toric orbifold and hence give a precise description of its equivariant $K$-ring, equivariant cobordism ring and equivariant cohomology ring.
+We shall then verify that these results can be applied to a retractable toric orbifold and hence give a precise description of its equivariant generalized cohomology theory ring.